TheAsouka/SimpleEthereumSlot/README.md

 # WARNING
 Don't use this script on the Ethereum Mainnet !
 Private keys are exposed and network fees (in mid 2021) are way too expensive.
-Exposing your private key may result in funds lose.
+Exposing your private key may result in funds loss.
+Don't send Ether on address exposed in this script or in this readme, it will result in funds loss.

 # How to use
 You need Ganache in order to have your own local blockchain.
 You can download it by clicking [this link](https://www.trufflesuite.com/ganache).